TritonDataCenter/manta/docs/operator-guide/architecture.md

 In the metadata tier:

 * number of objects (scalable with additional shards)
-* number of objects in a directory (fixed, currently at a few million objects)
+* number of objects in a directory (fixed, currently at a million objects)

 In the storage tier: